 Before starting this project, read the information provided on this page carefully.

-Record your project – make a poster
+Record your project with a video diary

 Judging the project